 AWS ElastiCache Serverless¶

-Use the script market "Guance cloud synchronization" series of script packages to synchronize cloud monitoring and cloud asset data to Guance.
+Use the "Guance Cloud Sync" series of script packages in the script market to sync cloud monitoring and cloud asset data to Guance

 Configuration¶